 After a particularly troubling debasement of the Byzantine hyperpyron in the 13th Century, the Duchy of Venice started producing the Ducat which was modeled on the florin.
 The ducat was almost identical in weight, at 3.545 grams, to the florin's 3.5368 grams (the slight difference due to the measurement systems in the two city states).
 The Venetian coin was used throughout the Levant, Anatolia, the Black Sea, and the Adriatic, circulating simultaneously with the florin in the West.
 The ducat and the florin were very similar and could be looked at as a single Italian reserve currency.

 In the 15th Century, florins in several places in Western Europe suffered from debasement leading to a distinction between lower and higher quality florins.
 The debased coins eventually evolved into "guldens" while the higher quality florins were re-issued as ducats.
-Therefore, around 1450, use of the term ducat incorporated much of what was previously known as the florin.
+Therefore, by 1450, use of the term ducat incorporated much of what was previously known as the florin.

 In the early 16th Century, the ducat's role as reserve currency peaked and, by the middle of the century, suddenly lost its dominant role in trade.
 This 16th Century shift was similar in magnitude to the 14th Century shift from Byzantine coins to Italian.
 The epicenter of currency now moved from Italy to Spain.
 Several important historical events precipitated this move: the uniting of Castile and Aragon (1479), the end of the Reconquista (1492), expansion of maritime exploration and trade (Columbus 1492), Hapsburg Spain (1516), and American silver mines (1535).